-ABSTRACT OF TITLE – Is the condensed history of the title of a property, consisting of a summary of the original grant and all subsequent conveyances and encumbrances affecting the Property and a certification that the history is complete and accurate.
+ABSTRACT OF TITLE – This is the condensed history of the title of a property, consisting of a summary of the original grant and all subsequent conveyances and encumbrances affecting the Property and a certification that the history is complete and accurate.

-ACCELERATION CLAUSE – Is a clause in your mortgage that allows the lender to accelerate and demand immediate payment of the outstanding loan balance for various reasons.
+ACCELERATION CLAUSE – This is a clause in your mortgage that allows the lender to accelerate and demand immediate payment of the outstanding loan balance for various reasons.
 Usually, this only occurs if the borrower defaults on the loan or transfers title to another individual without notifying the lender.

-ACCEPTANCE – Could be known as offer acceptance.
-It is the date when both parties to the offer, the seller and buyer, have agreed to the offer and fully signed and initialed the offer and turning it into an executed contract.
+ACCEPTANCE – This could be known as offer acceptance.
+It is the date when both parties to the offer, the seller and buyer, have agreed to the offer and fully signed and initialed the offer, and turning it into an executed contract.

 ADJUSTABLE-RATE MORTGAGE (ARM) – A mortgage in which the interest changes in accordance with a specified index.
 These rates can go either up or down and are generally capped at a certain level.